 Do not have conversations, even whispering, during the concert or event.
 This will distract performers as well as fellow audience members.
 If your child becomes restless, frightened, or loud, please take them to the lobby.

 Silence all cell phones, pagers, watches, and other devices.
 Don’t text, tweet, blog or surf.
 The glow from your device is distracting.
 You are here to enjoy the show so please give the show your attention!

 Keep feet, bags, and children out of the aisles.
 Blocking the aisles is against the fire code.

 Take note of venue rules and posted notices.
 Many shows do not allow photography or recording.
 Flash photography is never allowed.
 If we ask you to stop, please do so.
 You are here to experience the concert, not preserve it!

 Respect the supporting act: you never know where they are going in the future.
-If you really dislike the music, take a walk or check out our current gallery exhibit on the second floor.
+If you really dislike the music, take a walk or check out our lounge on the second floor.
 Please be polite.